 Until the 1980s and ’90s, the American Thoroughbred was tremendously popular in the U.S. jumper, hunter, dressage and eventing worlds.
 The breed’s beauty, athleticism, stamina and courage graced our show rings and stole our hearts.
 The warmblood invasion had not yet begun and our nation’s booming racehorse industry provided a constant stream of track retirees looking for a second career.
 The pool of prospects was so broad and deep—encompassing an almost unimaginable diversity of shapes, sizes and abilities—that someone with knowledge of the breed, an eye for talent and good conformation and plenty of time and patience to sift through tens or even hundreds of off-the-track Thoroughbreds had a fair chance of discovering a future hunter, jumper, eventing or even dressage champion.
 And, because even talented ex-racehorses were available at prices that would be shockingly low by today’s standards, riders of all backgrounds could dream of plucking the next superstar out of obscurity.

-In homage to the American Thoroughbred—both the beloved backyard mounts and the world-class competitors—we at Practical Horseman decided to take a look back at four of our all-time favorites.
+In homage to the American Thoroughbred—both the beloved backyard mounts and the world-class competitors—we decided to take a look back at four of our all-time favorites.
 The list of Thoroughbred sporthorse champions is far too long to do them all justice.
 However, we believe these four horses represent some of the best in our country’s history.
-Hopefully, the stories we tell—of Olympic individual gold medalist Snowbound and nearly unbeatable show hunter Touch the Sun this month and transformative dressage star Keen and U.S. Equestrian Team go-to eventer Good Mixture next issue—will bring back more memories of Thoroughbred greats, reminding us all that this breed once was and could still be a fount of champions.
+Hopefully, the stories we tell—of Olympic individual gold medalist Snowbound below and nearly unbeatable show hunter Touch the Sun, the transformative dressage star Keen and U.S. Equestrian Team go-to eventer Good Mixture—will bring back more memories of Thoroughbred greats, reminding us all that this breed once was and could still be a fount of champions.

 The U.S. owes its first individual Olympic show-jumping gold medal to a talented yet temperamental off-the-track Thoroughbred originally named Gay Vic.
 Born in California in 1958, the dark bay gelding by Hail Victory and out of Gay Alvena matured to a modest 16.1 hands.
 After sustaining two bowed tendons on the racetrack, where he failed to place in five starts, he arrived at the barn of Show Jumping Hall of Fame inductee Barbara Worth Oakford.